Dogs, like people, are sensitive to changes in the weather.

 Dogs are vulnerable to hypothermia (low body temperature) and frostbite when exposed to cold temperatures for too long.
 Shivering is a clear sign your pet is cold.
 Prevention is key:

-• Prep paws for the outdoors.
+- Prep paws for the outdoors.
 Clip long fur between the toes and pads to prevent ice balls from forming while walking in the snow.
+It's also recommended that you use dog boots or rubber proctectors to keep your dog's paws safe.
 When returning, wipe snow and ice off your dog’s body with a warm, damp towel.